devdemos/HelloAfterpay/README.md

 and referenced in the `userdata`, eliminating hardcoding and dependencies.

 ### Application Delivery
-The `HelloAfterpay` application is delivered via containerisation using Docker.
+The `api-application-stack` application is delivered via containerisation using Docker.

 By default 2 nodes are created, of which the LaunchConfig pulls the required files from S3 including the `Dockerfile`. <br>
 This file then builds the required image, followed by running the image as a container exposing it on `Port 80`, by default